sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 Governance Committees follow an approach of "item type" which are either to inform, to consult, or to approve (http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/default.aspx).

 #### Workforce Management Committee

 The WMC advises and supports the ADM on integrated HR management strategies and provides oversight on staffing and HR planning matters.
 To that end, it considers regional and national directions, policies and directives, available resources, and expressed needs before making recommendations on decisions regarding regional issues and files.
 The WMC also discusses matters of common interest to management and the unions.

 #### DG Committee

-The IITB DG committee oversees the implementation and execution of the branch’s vision to deliver efficient, reliable and secure services and solutions for clients.
+The IITB DG committee oversees the implementation and execution of the branch's vision to deliver efficient, reliable and secure services and solutions for clients.
 The committee also provides oversight, advice and guidance on the effective management of the IITB portfolio, programs and projects.

 #### Cloud Implementation Project Steering Committee (CIPSC)

 The CIPSC is an oversight committee created to guide the project team and project lifecycle of ESDC cloud implementation by reviewing project status and providing the first line of governance for prioritization, direction, resources, risk/issue management and change management to ensure the Cloud Implementation Plan (CIP) is progressing as planned.

 #### Project Portfolio Review Committee (PPRC)

 The responsibility of providing governance, oversight, advice, and guidance on the effective management of the IITB portfolio, programs and projects.
-Furthermore, PPRC is mandated to make decisions with respect to the branch’s internal standards, policies and processes for investment planning, as well as act as the steering committee for the work being undertaken to establish a mature and robust Project Management function within IITB.
+Furthermore, PPRC is mandated to make decisions with respect to the branch's internal standards, policies and processes for investment planning, as well as act as the steering committee for the work being undertaken to establish a mature and robust Project Management function within IITB.

 #### Change Advisory Board (CAB)

 A sub-committee to the Operations and Change-Management Committee (OCMC), is madated with the responsibility to analyze upcoming changes and release schedules for potential impacts that require additional oversight or intervention.

 #### Architecture Review Committee (ARC)

 Ensures that departmental planning directives and priorities are aligned to GOC and HRSDC Enterprise Architecture.

 #### Project Portfolio Operations Committee (PPOC)

 The PPOC, a sub-committee to the Project Portfolio Review Committee (PPRC), is mandated with the responsibility to support the PPRC in their role of providing governance, oversight, advice and guidance on the effective management of the IITB portfolio, programs and projects by ensuring they are resourced with the appropriate skills and technology.

 #### Technical Debt Advisory Committee (TDAC)

 Mandated with the responsibility of providing advice and guidance to the ESDC Chief Information Officer (CIO) on aging Information Technology challenges as it relates to people, process, and technology.

 #### National Union Management Committee (NUMCC)

 Purpose : Provide a forum for meaningful and timely consultation between employer and bargaining agent representatives on strategic direction and issues of region-wide importance.

 #### Enterprise Architecture Review Board (EARB)

 information to be filled.

 Engagement with the above committees need to follow [specific process guidelines](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Governance%20-%20Supporting%20Documents/IITB%20Integrated%20Forward%20Agenda.docx).